MohammedDChowdhury/currency-conversion-app/README.md

 ## React Web App - Currency Convertor
 #### Currency convertor app built using React.js with hooks and an API for fetching currency data.
+Built and deployed on Netlify and Surge.
 #### DOMAINS:
 #### https://practical-allen-9cfada.netlify.app/
 #### https://obtainable-mitten.surge.sh/